 - Higher data warehouse project throughput and ROI: The lack of manual input in a data warehouse automation software allows users to build and deploy data warehouses much more quickly, freeing up developer resources and lowering costs in the process.
 This enables business teams more time to uncover intelligible information, pursue strategic decisions, and ensure higher project value.

-Data Warehouse Builder
+Astera Data Warehouse Builder – An Automated Tool

 Astera DW Builder is an automated, end-to-end data warehousing solution.
 It allows users to design, develop and deploy their own data warehouse without writing a single line of code.
 The solution features a robust data model designer that supports subsequent data processes, such as data mapping, and fact and dimension data population.
-All in all, the Astera DW Builder is designed to enhance ROI, save time, and improve business intelligence, data security, and data quality capabilities.
+In all, the Astera DW Builder is designed to enhance ROI, save time, and improve business intelligence, data security, and data quality capabilities.